 - the Art Gallery of New South Wales

 - the New South Wales Office of Environment and Heritage

 - the Powerhouse Museum

 In addition, the program fosters strong connections with academic and professional networks such as the International Council of

 Candidates for the Master of Museum and Heritage Studies are required to complete 72 credit points including: (a) a minimum of 24 credit points of core units of study; and (b) a minimum of 18 credit points of core elective units of study; and (c) a maximum of 24 credit points of elective units of study; and (d) at least 6 credit points of capstone units of study.

 Course outcomes and further study

-This unique course will offer graduates opportunities to pursue careers in museum education, public programs administration, collection management, heritage site interpretation, community organizations, protected area management agencies, Indigenous land councils and across the cultural sector in policy and planning.
-Employers value our graduates because they demonstrate personal and intellectual autonomy, abide by strong professional and ethical values and are able to engage with current debates about the place of Humanities in public life.
+This unique course will offer graduates opportunities to pursue a career in museum education, public programs administration, collection management, heritage site interpretation, community organisations, protected area management agencies, Indigenous land councils, and across the cultural sector in policy and planning.
+Employers value our graduates because they demonstrate personal and intellectual autonomy, abide by strong professional and ethical values and are able to engage with current debates about the place of humanities in public life.